 Enterprise then gets penalised because taxation increases.

-So the State entices businesses which should not need ‘incentives’.
+So the State entices businesses which should need no such ‘incentives’.
 The money the State spends either comes from the taxpayer [you and me !] or it comes from taking loans from international financiers.
 And loans from financiers place future generations under the obligation to pay back that debt.
 Lose – lose.
 The win-win scenario arises when decent profitable businesses need no such incentives; are viable; and can therefore pay into public funds from their profits – not tout for subsidies.

 Public subsidies, however, mean that the average consumer and taxpayer end up paying for businesses to operate.
 In a proper capitalist free market, a viable business will thrive, paying necessary and reasonable levels of tax.
 In a rigged market, however, businesses which should be standing on their own feet get paid, viable or not !